OpenDreamKit/OpenDreamKit/WP2/D2.7/status-report.md

 find easy to understand and attractive.

-Other limitations, such as not supporting JavaScript-less browsers, are purely technical and could be lifted if there is enough demand.
+Other limitations, such as not supporting JavaScript-less browsers, are purely technical and could be lifted pending enough demand.

-## Conclusion
+# Conclusion

 Planetaryum fulfills and surpasses the original goal of having a tool for maintaining community-curated collections of resources on